Said Aburish

-Said Aburish (full name Saʿīd Muḥammad Khalīl ʾAbū Rīsh) (سعيد محمد خليل أبو الريش; 1 May 1935 – 29 August 2012), was a Palestinian journalist and writer.
+Said Muhammad Khalil Aburish (سعيد محمد خليل أبو الريش; 1 May 1935 – 29 August 2012), was a Palestinian journalist and writer.

 Aburish was born in al-Eizariya (also known as "Bethany") in 1935, and he and his family moved to Beirut in 1948; during the 1948 Arab–Israeli War, and through the years 1948–67, the site was controlled by Jordan.
 Aburish attended school in Jerusalem and Beirut.
 He returned to Beirut in the 1950s as a reporter for Radio Free Europe and the London Daily Mail.
 He returned to al-Eizariya in 2009, dying there in 2012.

 Writings

 Over the years, Aburish wrote extensively about the Israeli–Palestinian conflict, and his works on the subject include Cry Palestine, Children of Bethany and The Forgotten Faithful: The Christians of the Holy Land.
 Aburish wrote a trio of biographies regarding three of the most prominent Arab presidents, Nasser: The Last Arab, Arafat: From Defender to Dictator and Saddam Hussein: The Politics of Revenge.
 Aburish was also a strong critic of the Saudi royal family, most notably in the book The Rise, Corruption and Coming Fall of the House of Saud.